gaigemcmichael/CSE5911-Eviction/docs/_posts/2025-04-02-user-manual.markdown

 ### Creating an Account

 1. To create an account, click the **Sign Up** option.
-2. Next, fill out the form displayed.
-Then read and accept the Terms and Conditions and click the **Sign Up** button.
+2. Next, fill out the form displayed, including your email address and phone number.
+3. Read and accept the Terms and Conditions and click the **Sign Up** button.
-3. You will be sent a confirmation code through either email or SMS which you will be required to enter to verify your account.
-Once the code is entered you have gained access to the site.
+4. You will be sent a verification code via SMS to your phone number to verify your account.
+5. Enter the verification code when prompted.
-4. Congrats!
-You have successfully created an account!
+6. Congrats!
+You have successfully created an account with two-factor authentication enabled for enhanced security!

 ### Logging In and Out

+**Logging In:**

-1. After creating your account, enter your email/phone number and password and select the **Log In** button.
+1. Enter your email address and password, then click the **Log In** button.
-2. All accounts have two factor authentication automatically enabled so you will be prompted to enter the verification code sent to your sign up email/phone number(this can be disabled in account settings).
+2. You will receive a verification code via SMS to your registered phone number (two-factor authentication).
+3. Enter the verification code when prompted to complete login.
+4. Two-factor authentication is enabled by default for all accounts for your security.
+You can disable it in your Account settings if preferred.

+**Logging Out:**

-3. To log out simply select the **Log Out** button in the navigation bar.
+* To log out, simply click the **Log Out** button in the navigation bar.

+**Email Notifications:**

+* You will receive email notifications for important events such as:
+  * Welcome email
+  * New mediation requests
+  * Unread message reminders (after 4 hours)

+## Features & Enhancements

+### Two-Factor Authentication (2FA)

+All accounts now include SMS-based two-factor authentication for enhanced security:

+* Automatically enabled when you create your account
+* Verification codes sent via SMS to your registered phone number
+* Provides an extra layer of protection for your account
+* Can be disabled in Account settings if you prefer (though we recommend keeping it enabled)

+### Bidirectional Mediation Requests

+Both tenants and landlords can now initiate mediation:

+* **Tenants** can request negotiations with their landlords
+* **Landlords** can also request negotiations with their tenants
+* If the other party doesn't have an account, they will automatically receive an email invitation to join the platform
+* This flexibility allows either party to take the first step toward resolving disputes

-### Revamped Resources Page
+### Resources Page

-* The work of the second group of the SP25 semester with their education platform will be used to create an informative Resources page.
-* Tenants will be able to watch videos about the eviction/mediation process and how to mediate effectively.
-Also, tenants will be able to use a question-based, guided resource locator that helps them find resources that best help them with their situation.
-* Landlords will also have educational resources which will guide them on how to mediate effectively and also help unfamiliar landlords/property managers understand the eviction/mediation process.
+Comprehensive educational resources to help you through the mediation process:

+* **FAQ Section:** Answers to common questions about eviction and mediation
+* **Tenant Resources:**
+  * Information about tenant rights and responsibilities
+  * Guided resource locator to find help specific to your situation
+  * Tips for preparing for mediation
+  * Financial assistance resources
+* **Landlord Resources:**
+  * Guide to effective mediation techniques
+  * Overview of the eviction and mediation process
+  * Information for property managers new to mediation
+  * Legal requirements and best practices

+### Post-Mediation Survey

+After completing a mediation or negotiation:

+* You'll be asked to complete a brief survey about your experience
+* Questions cover ease of use, communication effectiveness, and device compatibility
+* Your feedback helps improve the platform for future users
+* Survey responses are confidential and used for platform improvement only

 ### Landlord Navigation

-* How to Navigate:
+**How to Navigate:**

-  * Get an overview of the site and how to use it on the **Home** tab
+* **Home Tab:** Overview of the site and quick access to key features
-  * Check the **Messages** tab for updates on negotiations
-  * View and manage your documents on the **Documents** tab
+* **Messages Tab:** View and manage all negotiations and mediations
-  * Learn about mediation and access useful resources on the **Resources** tab
+* **Documents Tab:** Generate, view, download, and sign documents
+* **Resources Tab:** Access educational content and mediation guides
-  * Update your profile & settings from the **Account** tab
+* **Account Tab:** Update your profile, password, and notification settings

-* Accepting/Requesting Negotiation with Your Tenant:
+**Starting or Accepting a Negotiation:**

-  * Go to the **Messages** tab.
+1. Go to the **Messages** tab
+2. To **request negotiation** with your tenant:
+   * Click the option to request negotiation
+   * If your tenant doesn't have an account, they'll automatically receive an email invitation
+   * Enter the tenant's contact information and property address
-  * Accept/Request the negotiation from your tenant.
+3. To **accept a negotiation request** from your tenant:
-* If you want to start a Mediation:
-  * Request a mediator in the **Messages** tab.
+   * You'll see pending requests in the Messages tab
+   * Review the request details and click Accept

+**Requesting a Mediator:**

+* Once negotiations have begun, either party can request a neutral third-party mediator
+* Go to the **Messages** tab, open the active negotiation, and click "Request Mediator"
-* If you want to stop a Negotiation/Mediation:
+* You'll need to complete a brief screening questionnaire
+* An admin will assign a mediator to your case

+**Ending a Negotiation/Mediation:**

-  * Go to the **Messages** tab and access your negotiation/mediation and select the end negotiation button to end it.
+* Go to the **Messages** tab
+* Open the active negotiation/mediation
+* Click the "End Negotiation" button
+* You'll be asked to provide feedback about the other party's good faith participation
+* After ending, you'll have the option to complete a brief survey about your experience

 ### Tenant Navigation

-* How to Navigate:
+**How to Navigate:**

-  * Get an overview of the site and how to use it on the **Home** tab
+* **Home Tab:** Overview of the site and quick access to key features
-  * Check the **Messages** tab for updates on negotiations
-  * Need more information?
-Visit the **Resources** tab to learn about the mediation process and get guided to resources that benefit you most
-  * View and manage your documents on the **Documents** tab
+* **Messages Tab:** View and manage all negotiations and mediations
+* **Resources Tab:** Educational videos, FAQ, and guided resource locator
+* **Documents Tab:** Generate payment plans, view, download, and sign documents
-  * Update your profile & settings from the **Account** tab
+* **Account Tab:** Update your profile, address, password, and notification settings

-* Accepting/Requesting Negotiation with Your Landlord:
+**Starting or Accepting a Negotiation:**

-  * Go to the **Messages** tab.
+1. Go to the **Messages** tab
+2. To **request negotiation** with your landlord:
+   * Click the option to request negotiation
+   * Fill out the intake questionnaire with information about your situation
+   * Provide your landlord's contact information
+   * If your landlord doesn't have an account, they'll receive an email invitation
-  * Accept/Request the negotiation from your landlord.
+3. To **accept a negotiation request** from your landlord:
-* If you want to start a Mediation:
+   * You'll see pending requests in the Messages tab
+   * Review the request details and click Accept
+   * Fill out the intake questionnaire

+**Using the Financial Calculator:**

-  * Request a mediator in the **Messages** tab.
+* Available in the **Documents** tab
+* Helps you create a payment plan proposal
+* Enter your income, expenses, and proposed payment amounts
+* Generates a professional document you can share with your landlord

+**Requesting a Mediator:**

+* Once negotiations have begun, either party can request a neutral third-party mediator
+* Go to the **Messages** tab, open the active negotiation, and click \"Request Mediator\"
-* If you want to stop a Negotiation/Mediation:
+* You'll need to complete a brief screening questionnaire
+* An admin will assign a mediator to your case

+**Ending a Negotiation/Mediation:**

-  * Go to the **Messages** tab and access your negotiation/mediation and select the end negotiation button to end it.
+* Go to the **Messages** tab
+* Open the active negotiation/mediation
+* Click the \"End Negotiation\" button
+* You'll be asked to provide feedback about the other party's good faith participation
+* After ending, you'll have the option to complete a brief survey about your experience

 ### Mediator Navigation